Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 ## Examples of Regular Verb Conjugation

-In hungarian, verbs are described using the 3rd person singular form (he/she runs, he/she jumps), instead of the infinitive (to run, to jump).
+In Hungarian, verbs are described using the 3rd person singular form (he/she runs, he/she jumps), instead of the infinitive (to run, to jump).
 Thus, if you want to look up a verb in a dictionary [for example SZTAKI](http://szotar.sztaki.hu/english-hungarian) then you use the 3rd person singular.